ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/2. Particles and Waves/Standard Model.md

 ### Bosons
 Bosons are **force-mediating particles**, and have integer spins.
 All elementary bosons are [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Gauge Bosons\|gauge bosons]], with the exception of the [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Higgs Boson\|Higgs boson]], a scalar boson which is so special that it is the only boson in its category.
 Other bosons, such as [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Mesons\|mesons]], are composite particles.

-Bosons are not bound by the Pauli exclusion principle, which means that ~~they have no hitbox~~ multiple identical fermion particles can exist in the same place at the same time.

 > [!question]- Boson Bamboozlement
 > - Do bosons interact with other bosons?